NitheshChakaravarthySeelan/community-platform/CONTRIBUTING.md

 ## How Can I Contribute?

+- Follow this .md file to get more information on how to contribute [NextStep.md]

 ### Reporting Bugs

-- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/your-username/community-platform/issues).
+- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/NitheshChakaravarthySeelan/community-platform/issues).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/your-username/community-platform/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/NitheshChakaravarthySeelan/community-platform/issues/new).
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements